Jmena4/EventTrackerProject/README.md

 ### Postman Operations
 To test the api mapping copy the top link to the AWS-EC2 site.
 Next, in a Postman API Development Environment copy the the link and append the the proper GET method and the appropriate api path.
 For Example, a GET reference would look similar to  http://13.59.166.203:8080/FuelMileageREST/api/fuels to retrieve a complete list of all the entries.
-Below are all the programmed access paths.
+Below are all the accessable api paths.

 ### Fuel RESTFul API:
 | Return Type | Route | Functionality|